Bulk location management overview

 Once you have formatted your spreadsheet, click the menu icon > Import locations to upload it to Google.
 Learn more about importing your spreadsheet.

 - Step 6: Check your locations for errors

 After your spreadsheet file is uploaded, your locations will appear in your dashboard.
 You’ll be prompted to correct any errors before your locations can be published.
 Learn more about fixing errors.

 - Step 7: Request bulk upload verification

 Verification is required to manage your business information on Google.
-To request verification for your bulk upload, click Verify your locations link and submit the subsequent form.
+You'll be asked to submit a form asking for information on your eligibility to manage the locations.
 Check your email for updates on the status of your verification request.
 Learn more about bulk verification.